 I shook my head, “So what did you do when you all hung out?
 What kind of occult stuff were they into?”

-“At the time I thought it was just harmless stuff.
-We’d go out at night into the woods around Morses Pond.
-They would make a campfire in the middle of a pentagram and chant some words that I didn’t understand.
-Or we’d sit around with a ouija board and try to contact our ‘spirit guides.’
+“At the time I thought it was all harmless, just wishful thinking at most.
+We’d sneak out at night into the woods around Morses Pond.
+The guys would build a campfire in the middle of a pentagram and chant some words that I didn’t understand.
+Or we’d sit around with a Ouija board and try to contact our ‘spirit guides.’
 One of the girls was into tarot cards and she would ‘read’ us and tell us our fate.”

 “Spooky,” I said, smiling as the waitress placed a huge cheeseburger in front of me.

 “It was, but it was all pretty tame,” Casey said, slicing up her salad.
 “But then one night I snuck out to go to this guy’s place.
-The house was just two streets over from mine, he had graduated the year before and was living in his parents basement.”
+The house was just two streets over from mine, he’d graduated the year before and was living in his parents basement.”

 Casey smiled, “Don’t worry, just pay attention to them.
 Know who their friends are, they’ll be fine.”

-“That seems to be the party line,” I said with a laugh.
+“That seems to be the party line,” I replied with a laugh.
 “So, what did you do that night?”

 “There were five of us who played, four guys and me.
-Things started out pretty normal, we were joking around, asking about prom dates.
+Things started out pretty normal, we were joking around, asking about the prom.
 Making fun of the whole thing, when secretly, I’m sure we all would have liked to be a part of that world.

 Unable to speak because I had just taken a huge bite of burger, I shook my head and made an “Uh, uh,” noise.